 Understanding the underlying physical processes of doping, carrier and heat transport on a microscopic level, which we achieve in tight collaboration with theory , opens possibilities to affect and optimize the individual thermoelectric measures by novel device concepts based on multi-compound organic hybrid materials or nanostructured surfaces.

-If you are interested in a specific topic of our research or are looking for a bachelor or master thesis in this emerging field feel free to contact Maximilian Frank or for general questions Prof. Jens Pflaum.
+If you are interested in a specific topic of our research or are looking for a bachelor or master thesis in this emerging field feel free to contact Maximilian Frank or Marie Siegert and for general inquiries Prof. Jens Pflaum.

 Low-Cost and Sustainable Organic Thermoelectrics Based on Low-Dimensional Molecular Metals

 Huewe F, Steeger A, Kostova K, Burroughs L, Bauer I, Strohriegl P, Dimitrov V, Woodward S and Pflaum J (2017).
 Adv Mater, 1605682.
 [DOI]

 Energy exchange between phononic and electronic subsystems governing the nonlinear conduction in DCNQI2Cu

 Huewe F, Steeger A, Bauer I, Doerrich S, Strohriegl P and Pflaum J (2015).
 Phys.
 Rev. B 92, 155107.
 [DOI]

 Thermoelectric Properties of Nanostructured Tetrathiotetracene Iodide Crystals in a Two-Dimensional Model

 Sanduleac I, Casian A and Pflaum J (2014).
 JOURNAL OF NANOELECTRONICS AND OPTOELECTRONICS.
 9(2), 247-252.